vqacorruption/vqacorruption/README.md

 ## License
 This project is licensed under the **CC BY-NC 4.0**.
 See [LICENSE](LICENSE) for more information.

+## Contact
+If you are interested in this work or have questions about the code, the paper or the dataset, please contact us by email at vqacorruption@gmail.com.

 ## Citation

 If you find this project useful, please consider citing: